Cooper Do-nuts Riot

+The Cooper Do-nuts Riot was an uprising in reaction to police harassment of LGBTQ people at a 24-hour donut cafe in Los Angeles in 1959.
+Whether the riot actually happened, the date, location and whether or not the cafe was a branch of the Cooper chain are all disputed, and there is a lack of contemporary documentary evidence, with the Los Angeles Police Department (LAPD) stating that any records of such event would have been purged years ago.

-The Cooper Do-nuts Riot was a small uprising in response to police harassment of LGBT people at the 24-hour Cooper Do-nuts cafe in Los Angeles in May 1959.
-This occurred 10 years prior to the better-known Stonewall riots in New York City and is viewed by some historians as the first modern LGBT uprising in the United States.
+According to John Rechy, who stated he was at the event, it occurred in 1958 or 1959, about 10 years prior to the better-known Stonewall riots in New York City, and is viewed by some historians as the first modern LGBTQ uprising in the United States.

 Background

-Few people lived openly as LGBT in the 1950s, and faced both social and legal consequences if they did.
+Few people lived openly as LGBTQ in the 1950s, and those that did faced both social and legal consequences for doing so.
 One of the few places they were welcome were gay bars, which themselves often faced legal consequences for serving them, such as the loss of their license.
 Los Angeles law made it illegal for a person's gender presentation not to match the gender shown on their ID, and this was often used to target and arrest transgender or cross-dressing bar patrons.
 For this reason, many gay bars were hostile to transgender patrons and banned or discouraged them from entering.

-Novelist John Rechy, who was present at the riot, described the routine arrests in his 1963 novel, City of Night: "They interrogate you, fingerprint you without booking you: an illegal L.A. cop-tactic to scare you from hanging around."
+Novelist John Rechy, who says he was present at the riot, described the routine arrests in his 1963 novel, City of Night: "They interrogate you, fingerprint you without booking you: an illegal L.A. cop-tactic to scare you from hanging around."
 The names of individuals arrested in a bar raid would routinely be reported by local newspapers, outing them to the community, usually resulting in the loss of jobs and being socially ostracized.
-Arrests by the Los Angeles Police Department for homosexuality had increased by more than 85% in the previous decade under the police chief William H. Parker.
-Queer activist Harry Hay later recalled that abuse of LGBT people by police was common during this time, and sometimes met resistance.
+Arrests by the LAPD for homosexuality had increased by more than 85% in the previous decade under the police chief William H. Parker.
+Queer activist Harry Hay later recalled that abuse of LGBTQ people by police was common during this time, and sometimes met resistance.